Hansmu/dynamodb-tutorial/README.md

 `GSI1PK` and `GSI1SK` for your secondary indexes and handle multiple access patterns within a single secondary index.

+## Single table design
+In Dynamo, you should use as few tables as possible.
+Preferably one.

+With multiple tables, you'd have to join by doing multiple network requests.
+This would have to happen in a waterfall manner, thus you have to wait on each request, take the data from a previous one and feed it into the next.
+As you scale, it becomes slower and slower.

+You can pre-join your data in Dynamo to avoid multiple requests.
+An item collection in DynamoDB refers to all the items in a table or index that share a partition key.

+A single table also saves on operational overhead as you don't need alarms for multiple tables, just the one.
+Additionally, there's cost savings.

+There are 3 main downsides to single-table design in Dynamo:
+* The steep learning curve to understand single-table design.
+* The inflexibility of adding new access patterns - If your access patterns change because you’re adding new objects or accessing multiple objects in different ways, you may need to do an ETL process to scan every item in your table and update with new attributes.
+This process isn’t impossible, but it does add friction to your development process.
+However, migrations aren’t to be feared.
+* The difficulty of exporting your tables for analytics - DynamoDB is designed for on-line transactional processing (OLTP).
+But users also have a need for on-line analytics processing (OLAP).
+DynamoDB is not good at OLAP queries.
+DynamoDB focuses on being ultra-performant at OLTP queries and wants you to use other, purpose-built databases for OLAP.
+To do this, you’ll need to get your data from DynamoDB into another system.
+A well-optimized single-table DynamoDB layout looks more like machine code than a simple spreadsheet

+When not to use a single-table design?
+Whenever I need query flexibility and/or easier analytics more than I need blazing fast performance.
+There are two main occasions where this is needed:
+* in new applications where developer agility is more important than application performance;
+* in applications using GraphQL.

+If you’re making a greenfield application at a startup, it’s unlikely you absolutely require the scaling capabilities of DynamoDB to start, and you may not know how your application will evolve over time.

+If your application is fine with 100ms response times, the increased flexibility and easier analytics for early-stage use cases might be worth the slower performance.

 ## DynamoDB Architecture
 DynamoDB utilizes a service oriented architecture.
 This means that software components, which are called services, are provided to other services through a communication